i05nagai/memorandum/language/english_speaking.md

 * lie
     * position
         * lying/lay/lain
+        * Considering where the power in a supply chain lies
         * to be in or move into a horizontal position on a surface
             * to lie in bed
             * to lie on a beach